akshay-na/erc20-airdrop-contract/README.md

+# erc20-airdrop-contract

+ERC20 token smart contract which contains method to Airdrop tokens to whitelisted users only.
+Here Admin will only add whitelist addresses and users can claim their tokens.
+Here users will pay transaction gas fees for token transfers.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).